On this page

 Comply with first aid requirements#

-You must make sure you continue to comply with the first aid requirements in criterion HS119 for all children on the excursion and the children remaining at the premises.
+You must continue to comply with the first aid requirements in criterion HS119 for all children on the excursion and the children remaining at the premises.

 HS119 first aid qualifications

-As the service provider, you are responsible for making sure every excursion is safe and well-planned.
+As the service provider, you are responsible for making sure every excursion is safe and well planned.
+This includes making sure parents:

-Finally, the person responsible must give formal approval for the excursion to take place—but only after all parental permissions have been received and confirmed.
-This means the person responsible has the ability to cancel the excursion, if something has changed that increases the risk to children.
+The person responsible must give formal approval for the excursion to take place – but only after all parent approvals have been received and confirmed.
+This means the person responsible can cancel the excursion if something has changed that increases the risk to children.

 Communication systems#

-Having communication systems in place is important so the relevant people know where the children are and adults can communicate with others, like parents, when necessary.
+Having communication systems in place is required so the relevant people know where the children are and adults can communicate with others when necessary.

 Records can be in written or digital form and must include: